taliabn/FPGA-tank-game/README.md

 ![Clock Counter](images/game_pulse.png)

 ### Tank
-The tank module is located in our [tank.vhd](game/tank.vhd) file. `tank` takes in a speed from 1-3 from `keyboard_mapper`.
+The tank module is located in our [tank.vhd](game/tank.vhd) file. `tank` takes in a speed from 1-3 from `keyboard_mapper` (speed can be set to 0 for testing purposes).
 It moves horitzontally in one direction until it reaches a side, in which case it bounces off and moves in the opposite direction. `tank` stores its own position, and outputs this position to the top-level module. `tank` also takes in a signal to let it know if it has lost the game, and should move off the screen.
 `tank` is structured as an FSM, with states being advanced only on a game_pulse.
 However, data is appropriately clocked to the main game clock.

 ### Bullet